jake-knerr/cogent/README.md

 Services can directly interact with components via their API.

-#### Notifications of updates must flow downwards through all the notified components from the owning component.
+#### Notifications of updates must flow downwards through all the notified components.

 Services can automatically send notifications based on a tree structure, which ensures a top-down flow.